 R-WS.16 - A USP Endpoint that receives a WebSocket frame containing a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST terminate the connection using a WebSocket Close frame with a Status Code of

 Once a WebSocket session is established, the WebSocket session is expected to remain open for future exchanges of USP Records.
 The WebSocket protocol uses Ping and Pong control frames as a keep-alive session.
 Section 5.5 of RFC 6455 discusses the handling of Ping and Pong control frames.

-R-WS.17 - A USP Endpoint MUST implement a WebSocket keep-alive mechanism by periodically sending Ping control frames and respond to Pong control frames as described in section 5.5 of RFC 6455.
+R-WS.17 - A USP Agent MUST implement a WebSocket keep-alive mechanism by periodically sending Ping control frames and respond to Pong control frames as described in section 5.5 of RFC 6455.

-R-WS.18 - A USP Endpoint MUST provide the capability to assign a keep-alive interval in order to send Ping control frames to the remote USP Endpoint.
+R-WS.18 - A USP Agent MUST provide the capability to assign a keep-alive interval in order to send Ping control frames to the remote USP Endpoint.

 WebSocket Session Retry

 If for any reason a WebSocket Session is closed, the USP Endpoint will attempt to re-establish the WebSocket Session according to its session retry policy.
 For Controllers, this session retry policy is implementation specific.

 R-WS.19 – When retrying to establish a WebSocket Session, the Agent MUST use the following retry algorithm to manage the WebSocket Session establishment procedure: